Casablanca is a very important, and very well known city in Morocco.

 Crossing a busy street as a pedestrian is even more dangerous, but can be done safely if you patiently wait for an opening, and then run fast.

-- Visas - Most countries do not need a visa in order to enter Morocco, only a passport valid for at least 90 days from the day of departure from Morocco.
+Most countries do not need a visa to enter Morocco, only a passport valid for at least 90 days from the day of departure from Morocco.
 However, if you are not sure about your visa status, contact your local Moroccan embassy for more details.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Casablanca, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Casablanca, since it covers not only medical problems but also theft and loss of valuables.

 Casablanca Weather Averages (Temperatures)